blueberry-dog/onboarding/README.md

 ### Verification

 Verify that SpecStory is logging correctly by running a short AI interaction and then checking the .specstory/history/ folder for a newly created Markdown file.
-Open the file to confirm that it contains the recent requests and responses from your interaction.
+Open the file to confirm that it contains the recent requests and responses from your interaction along with event timestamps.

 > Reminder to update your [status](https://forms.gle/SLXdJk3SbjHCYnpd9) once you have completed this step.